wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/explore-power-bi-service/includes/2-find-content.md

 ### Search all of your content

 Sometimes, the fastest way to find your content is to search for it.
-Perhaps you’ve discovered that a dashboard you haven’t used in a while isn’t showing up on your Home canvas.
+Perhaps you’ve discovered a dashboard you haven’t used in a while isn’t showing up on your Home canvas.
 You remember that your colleague, Aaron, shared it with you but you don’t remember what he called it or whether it was a report or a dashboard.

 ![Global search](../media/1-2/power-bi-search.png)